Criticism of credit scoring systems in the United States: Poor predictor of risk

 Credit scores are enhanced by having multiple credit cards, the use of credit cards, and having installment loans.
 However, financially secure individuals who do not use multiple credit cards, or who self-finance expenses, may be inaccurately assessed a lower credit score.
 Some have blamed lenders for inappropriately approving loans for subprime applicants, despite signs that people with poor scores were at high risk for not repaying the loan.
 By not considering whether the person could afford the payments if they were to increase in the future, many of these loans may have put the borrowers at risk of default.
 Some banks have reduced their reliance on FICO scoring.
 For example, Golden West Financial abandoned FICO scores for a more costly analysis of a potential borrower's assets and employment before giving a loan.

 Non-transparency

-Credit scoring technologies are not public information as they are proprietary trademarks of the companies that invent them.
+Credit scoring technologies are not public information as they are proprietary trade secrets of the companies that invent them.

 Regulation

-Very little regulatory framework exists to ensure credit scoring algorithms are fair.
+Very little to no regulatory framework exists to ensure credit scoring algorithms are fair.
 It has been suggested that scored individuals need to be granted rights for the various steps in the scoring process such as the method of data collection, how the score is calculated, to whom the score is disseminated, as well as how the score is used.
 The Federal Trade Commission has also been targeted as the institution that should have greater regulatory oversight of the credit-scoring process as well as have access to credit-scoring systems to ensure fairness and accuracy.